Siege of El Obeid: Second RSF offensive and skirmishes (May 4–23)

-On May 4, RSF forces launched a second attack on the city from the east and west, with fighting occurring at the 5th Infantry Division headquarters and al-Abyad neighborhood.
+On May 4, RSF forces launched a second attack on the city from the east and west, with fighting occurring at the 5th Infantry Division headquarters and the al-Abyad neighborhood.
 Local hospitals reported 12 people were killed and 30 wounded, excluding the injured who could not make it to the hospital.
 Of the twelve killed, seven were children.
 Five Sudanese soldiers were killed in an RSF attack on a training center in the west of the city.
-In the renewed attacks, RSF forces took control of al-Bant neighborhood, and heavy shelling occurred in Shikan Square and al-Wahda neighborhood.
-Three civilians were also killed in an attack on al-Sahwa neighborhood.
+In the renewed attacks, RSF forces took control of the al-Bant neighborhood, and heavy shelling occurred in Shikan Square and the al-Wahda neighborhood.
+Three civilians were also killed in an attack on the al-Sahwa neighborhood.
 Analysts suggested that the RSF attempted intense raids on El Obeid to cut off the growing battles in Darfur and Khartoum.
 The Sudanese Army claimed to have repelled the attack, although skirmishes continued in the days afterward.

 On May 7, 15 people were killed in an RSF attack on a village near El Obeid.
 By May 16, the El Haman hospital was the sole hospital in El Obeid, and was running at 50% capacity.
 Meanwhile, the closure of the city's markets and fighting on the outskirts caused a collapse in the gum arabic market, a staple of the economy in El Obeid.
 A skirmish on May 23 enabled the RSF to consolidate control over the roads leading south and west of the city.
 By late May, the RSF began making deals with tribal leaders surrounding El Obeid to protect the city from Sudanese Army reinforcements.